lanceman2/panels/README.md

 "raw" pixels, without a ton of dependencies.

-## Why not Qt or GTK?

-Mostly because Qt and GTK are bloated and leak system resources.
-I wish to create an on-the-fly programming paradigm that requires that running programs can load and unload compiled code.
-The Qt and GTK libraries can't be unloaded, and it's by design.
-Fixing that is a social problem.
-As best as I can tell I could change the codes to fix them, the social hurdlers seem higher than the coding challenge.
-Most people do not feel that the dynamic linker is a tool that should be made useful by users of shared libraries.
-Too me it's obvious, let all things do their thing.
-The cost of making libraries unload-able is just cleaning up all the library's objects (for all constructors, there is a destructor); that's all they have to do is clean house.

-As seen from above, Qt and GTK are not modular.
-They are designed to take over and be central to your development.
-They are that way by design.
-There may be modular aspects to Qt and GTK, but it is constrained to be internal to their respective libraries.
-Once you use a part of them you'll likely be stuck with innate incompatibilities when trying to use them with other code outside these frameworks.
-As a very common example if you wish to code with pthreads (NPTL) and GTK you'll need to understand the internal workings of the GTK main loop code.
-I wrote a hack to do it (in the same process without changing GTK codes), but if GTK was not designed to be the main loop controller of your code it would have been trivial to do; taking hours instead of weeks to code; and it would have been much much more efficient had they not required using their main loop code.  gthreads may wrap all of pthreads (and I don't think it does) but it's not near as standard and robust as pthreads, and it can't be, it's built on pthreads.

 ## Dependencies

 Panels only depends on libraries which we have found to be robust